pypa/pipenv/README.rst

 - ``shell`` will spawn a shell with the virtualenv activated.
 - ``run`` will run a given command from the virtualenv, with any arguments forwarded (e.g. ``$ pipenv run python``).
 - ``check`` asserts that PEP 508 requirements are being met by the current environment.
+- ``graph`` will print a pretty graph of all your installed dependencies.

 Shell Completion
 ////////////////